0xumarkhatab/SlopeLeverage/README.md

 You can visit [Detailed Documentation of Chakra UI](https://chakra-ui.com/getting-started)

-Read a bit how chakra ui worrks and then come back to the tutorial.
+Read a bit about how chakra ui works and then come back to the tutorial.

 #### Chakra UI Installation